razaibi/Wirup/docs/index.md

 >Once a component is defined and its data source setup, its iterative elements and automatically bound to the data source with `two-way-data-binding`.
 Any change in the DOM elements done via code or editable content, instantly updates the data source (frontend) and maintains sync.
 This is setup using MutationObservers.

 >Consequently, any changes in the data source object, instantly updates the DOM element.
-This is done using a polling approach where the state of the data source is constantly observed.
+This is done using a `polling` approach where the state of the data source is constantly observed.

 **The wuObject**

 Wirup.js file exposes a global object wuObject which can be used by the application.
-They key reason this is done to do await with initialization process.
+They key reason this is done to do away with `initialization` process.

 ## Suggested Application Architecture

-- `Asynchronous and Service Oriented`
+`Asynchronous and Service Oriented`

 Wirup is intentionally developed in a way that caters to modern applications.
 In setups, where all of the heavy lifting is done by REST based services and UI is only intended for rendering, Wirup is ideal.

-### Happy Coding!!
+## Happy Coding!!

+## Youtube Tutorials to follow shortly.